-Expanding Your Network: Top Associations in the Technology and AV Industry
+Expanding Your Network: Top Associations in the Consumer Technology and AV Industry

-Once you define your company and your story, an important part of your marketing plan should be to develop strategies that actively involve your company in the industry’s top associations.
-At Marketing Matters we focus on supporting businesses in the technology and AV industry.
+Once you define your company and your story, an important part of your marketing plan should be to develop strategies that actively involve your company in the industry’s top associations such as CEDIA, AVIXA, and CTA.
+At Marketing Matters, we focus on supporting businesses in the technology and AV industry.
 Today we’re sharing the top tech associations.

 While there are many tech communities available today, technology companies will typically fall within one or more of the three main organizations: